austin0150/Github-Notify/README.md

 # Github-Notify
-## Very small and simple program to to recieve webhooks and then play a sound from a buzzer
+## Very small and simple program to to recieve webhooks and then play a sound from a passive buzzer
 An http server is run with nodeJS and waits for webhooks, in this case from github.
 When the webhook is recieved, a C program is executed and plays a song on an rPi buzzer.